Kelly D. Stamp, PhD, ANP-C, RN, FAHA

 - M.S., Post-M.S., Ph.D.
 University of South Florida

-To examine how nurse-led educational interventions affect heart failure patients' symptom recognition and decisions regarding their self-care management; to examine barriers to self-care maintenance and management using telehealth technology; and to examine if integrating technology into the curriculum positively effects student’s clinical decision-making.
+To examine how nurse-coached interventions affect heart failure patients' symptom recognition and decisions regarding their self-care maintenance management

 SELECTED APPOINTMENTS & AWARDS